krasimir/now-lambda-runner/README.md

 ## Caveats

 * `now-lambda` is a very light abstraction on top of Express.
 It is possible that some of the route matching works in a different way.
 * `now-lambda` sends Express's `request` and `response` objects.
 In reality when you deploy your app those objects are provided by Node's [http](https://nodejs.org/api/http.html) module.
-For example `req.send` will no work when you deploy to Zeit because `.send` is not a method of [http](https://nodejs.org/api/http.html).
+For example `req.send` will not work when you deploy to Zeit because `.send` is not a method of [http](https://nodejs.org/api/http.html).

 ## CLI arguments